Hello, I am Susan Williams — owner of The Laughing Cabin, LLC, which is located in the foothills of the northeast Georgia mountains.

 It wasn’t until I discovered the use of epoxy clay for sculpting that my creativity with gourds began to explode.
 This led to the creation of my first hand-sculpted gourd that I gave to my sister who made a special request for me to make it into a chicken.
 This is how the chicken gourds that you see in the photos on my blog and Facebook page came into being.

-Over the years, the chicken gourds have made their way to the Georgia Artisan Center in Perry, Georgia, and Nora Mill General Store in Helen, Georgia.
+Over the years, the chicken gourds have made their way to the Georgia Artisan Center in Perry, Georgia, and North Georgia Cabin Resources in Helen as well as the various local festivals in north Georgia.
 Not to mention the many places they have traveled to become welcomed additions to customers’ homes all throughout the United States.
-As of October 2016, The Laughing Cabin has its own retail space at North Georgia Cabin Resources in Helen, Georgia.
+The chicken gourd sculptures are currently available at Nora Mill General Store in Cleveland, Georgia.

 I enjoy supporting and promoting handmade in the U.S.A. artisans and their products and have been accepted as an affiliate for Etsy.
 This allows me to carefully curate handmade items to share with you and bring attention to artisans who are well deserving of the promotional attention.
 You can learn more about my affiliate associations by reading the DISCLOSURE page.